 - Work your way backward: Understanding the C-suite’s business goals is a critical first step.
 For instance, is there a big push for global expansion, new revenue streams, product innovation, brand awareness or something else?
 Once you’ve identified these business priorities, go back and plan your PR strategy (or repurpose your existing one) to ensure your objectives align with the C-suite’s.

 - Show them the metrics: Be able to draw a clear line between your PR strategy and its impact on business goals.
 This shows that you’re thinking strategically about the business and helps stakeholders understand the larger value of what you’re doing.
-An understanding of earned media management and the right measurement tools can help prove the ROI of your efforts and prepare you for productive conversations with the C-suite.
+An understanding of earned media managment and the right measurement tools can help prove the ROI of your efforts and prepare you for productive conversations with the C-suite.

 - Think outside the business: Keep a pulse on the rest of the industry, so you can offer extra insight and valuable guidance.
 See what your competitors are doing and keep an eye on consumer habits.
 Look at economic projections that could have a meaningful impact on the business.
 Share your findings with the executive team and show how you’re using them to inform a strategic PR plan that ties back to the business.
 These actions will help you build trust and credibility in the eyes of leadership, furthering your status as a strategic business partner and establishing yourself as an indispensable resource.